MrT3313/CS-Build-Week-2/doomsday.md

     ```
 16:04 - close to updating GOD_graph & INSTANCE_graph data
 16:07 - updating ^^ under None case. file creation and updating working correctly
+18:30 - started having alot of issues w/ RETRIEVING data from the .txt file. (same error in RETRIEVING data from DJANGO in a type i could use...).
+Refactored to update to a .json file up to entering the DFT.
+-- 10 min break ... --